Article At A Glance:

 To manage perceived opportunity triggers, it’s important to have a plan in place.
 For example, if passing a bar on your way home is a trigger, consider taking a different route.
 If the time and day are triggers for you, plan to do something else during that time, like going to a meeting or spending time with friends.

-Attention allocating triggers involve the amount of mental allocation or brainpower one puts into thinking about the addiction, which can bring on an overwhelming craving.
+Identifying triggers that are Attention-allocating involves the amount of mental allocation or brainpower one puts into thinking about the addiction, which can bring on an overwhelming craving.
 This can reduce our self-control, and thus, increase our risk for relapse.

 Managing Attention Allocating Triggers